AndrewKeig/AndrewKeig/README.md

 - $ I’m currently working with blockchain, ethereum, ripple, nfts and ipfs
 - ⚡ ~~Serverless all the things~~
-- Ξ decentralise all the things
+- Ξ decentralise some of the things
 <!--
 **AndrewKeig/AndrewKeig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.